xutyxd/diskio-core/README.md

 ### DiskIO.get

 The `get` method is used to get a file from the DiskIO.

 It requires one parameter: the name of the file to be retrieved.

+Optionally, you can set the second parameter to `true` to check if the file exists.
+If file does not exist, it will throw an error.

-**NOTE**: Is not required that the file exists in the DiskIO.
+**NOTE**: Is not required that the file exists in the DiskIO if you set the second parameter to `false`.

+**NOTE**: It's have a sync version -> `getSync`.
 ```typescript
 const file = await diskio.get('test.txt');